yosephdev/django-blog/README.md

 ## Project Overview

-Brief overview of the project.
+This project is a full-featured Django blog application designed to showcase various aspects of web development, including database-backed projects, deployment to Heroku, hosting uploaded images on a Cloud provider, creating function-based views, utilizing Django generic views, adding authentication, creating custom models, and adding interactivity using JavaScript.
+The principles and mechanics of Django design learned throughout this project can be applied to other projects as well.

 ## Features

-List of features the project offers.
+- Create a database-backed Django project and deploy it to Heroku.
+- Host uploaded images on a Cloud provider.
+- Create function-based views in a Django project.
+- Utilize Django generic views.
+- Add authentication.
+- Create custom models.
+- Add interactivity using JavaScript.

 ## Technologies Used

-List of technologies used in the project.
+- Django
+- Heroku
+- ElephantSQL
+- Cloudinary

 ## Setup and Installation

-Instructions on how to set up and install the project locally.
+Instructions on how to set up and install the project locally will be provided in the project documentation.

 ## Usage

-Instructions on how to use the project once it's set up.
+Instructions on how to use the project once it's set up will be provided in the project documentation.

 ## Testing

-Information about testing procedures and tools used.
+Information about testing procedures and tools used will be provided in the project documentation.

 ## Deployment

-Instructions on how to deploy the project.
+Instructions on how to deploy the project to Heroku and other relevant platforms will be provided in the project documentation.

-## Contributing

-Guidelines on how to contribute to the project.

 ## Credits

 Acknowledgments and credits to contributors or resources used.
+- Niel McEwen